neuropoly/intranet.neuro.polymtl.ca/onboarding/computer-setup/mail.md

 More info and manuals how to add your PolyMTL email to your phone or mail client are available [here](https://www.polymtl.ca/si/courrier-electronique) under _Utilisation du service_.

+_NB: If you are a Research Associate, a Postdoctoral Researcher, or another permanent staff member, you will use `Microsoft Outlook` rather than `Zimbra`.
+Some of the documentation on the PolyMTL site may not yet have been updated to relect this ongoing transition._

 ## Add PolyMTL email to the macOS Mail app

 Click on Apple logo () / System Preferences / Internet Accounts / Add Other Account / Mail account